Overview

 imposed investment restrictions and other guidelines in the management of its investment advisory

-of an account’s implementation, and as a result, account performance may differ from that of other
+significant impact on the timing of an account’s implementation, and as a result, performance for

-restrictions on such investment programs.
+impose any restrictions on the investment programs.

 D. INVESTMENT ADVISORY SERVICES TO WRAP FEE PROGRAMS

-accounts.
-Clients in wrap fee programs typically enter into an agreement with a wrap fee program
+requirements or client-imposed restrictions.
+Clients participating in wrap fee programs typically enter

 8